YoinkBird/cyclesafe/report/report.md

 This project aims to help bicycle commuters improve their safety in mixed traffic.
 The resulting increase in safety while cycling will hopefully convince more commuters to use a bicycle.
 If successful, this will reduce the number of severe injuries while also easing traffic congestion.
-@citationNeeded - article: increased cycling increases safety
+@moreCyclingMoreSafetyNacto - article: increased cycling increases safety
 -->

 <!--